Moses-254-Mugo/M-Pap/README.md

 ## Description
-M-Pap is a web application that provide a real-time conversation with people and also extends one way messaging to accept two-way communcation.
+M-Pap is a web application that provides a real-time conversation with people and also extends one-way messaging to accept two-way communication.

 ## Setup and Installation